What Actions You Should Take on Each Reported Safety Issue

 - Do we have safety risk controls that address this issue?

-To understand the context of an issue, you need to investigate whether there are other, similar issues that have been reported recently.
+To understand the context of an issue, you need to investigate whether other, similar issues have been reported recently.

 Why this step is needed: If you don’t understand the context of the issue you might: